jrothwell/VersionedCodable/README.md

 encoder.encode(versioned: myPoem) // where myPoem is of type `Poem` which conforms to `VersionedCodable`
 ```

-## Testing
-**It is a very good idea to write acceptance tests for decoding old versions of your types to act as a suite of confidence tests.** `VersionedCodable` provides the types to make this kind of migration easy, but you still need to think carefully about how you map fields between different versions of your types.

 ## Applications

 This is mainly intended for situations where you are encoding and decoding complex types such as documents that live in storage somewhere (on someone's device's storage, in a document database, etc.) and can't all be migrated at once.
 In these cases, the format often changes, and decoding logic can often become unwieldy.